VolosuninEgor/summer2024/ReportСard.md

 # Report card by day

+## May 31
+I didn't have any serious studies today, I'll fix it tomorrow, but I practiced the verilog syntax and found a way to emulate it using icarus verilog and GTKwave, which opens up new possibilities.
+My small morning classes at the local university are over and I will be able to start the fromthetransistor course with full strength.
+Tomorrow is the first day of summer, this is the key moment!

 ## May 30
 For the most part, I solved problems in python and c++, tomorrow I will understand verilog and UART, I have left serious mathematics for now, for general development I watch videos like 3blow1brown, Math, etc. While I'm reading Maria Konnikova, it's very informative